Battle of Mount Ortigara: Battle

-The attack began on 10 June and after fierce and bloody fightings the Italian 52nd Alpine Division managed to capture the top of Mount Ortigara.
+The attack began on 10 June and after fierce and bloody fighting, the Italian 52nd Alpine Division managed to capture the top of Mount Ortigara.

 The Austro-Hungarian command promptly sent many trained reinforcements.
 On 25 June, the 11 Italian battalions guarding the summit were attacked by Austro-Hungarian shock troops which retook it, the strenuous Italian resistance notwithstanding.

 The 52nd Division alone suffered about half the Italian casualties.
 General Ettore Mambretti, commander of the Sixth Army, was considered responsible for the heavy casualties and removed from command.

 A letter from a young soldier, written on the eve of the battle, is part of the museum of the Asiago War Memorial.
 Adolfo Ferrero wrote this letter to his family shortly before dying in combat, and the letter was later discovered in the personal effects of his page, whose body was exhumed from Mount Ortigara in the 1950s.